jaydenleong/piponic_app/README.md

 - [Setting up a Firebase Project](https://firebase.google.com/docs/projects/learn-more)
 - [Associating the Flutter app with Firebase](https://firebase.google.com/docs/flutter/setup?platform=ios)

-**NOTE:** if you already have a Firebase project, use the second link above to setup your app with the proper keys.
+**NOTE:** if you already have a Firebase project, use the second link above to setup your app with the proper keys, especially `google-services.json`.
+Otherwise, the app will not connect to Firebase.

 ## Running the app

 Please follow Flutter tutorials like this [Write your first Flutter app](https://flutter.dev/docs/get-started/codelab) tutorial to learn how to debug, test, and run the app.

+## Code Documentation

+The Flutter codebase shared between IOS and Android is in the `lib/` directory.
+It is organized as follows:

+- `main.dart`: entry point to the application
+- `page/`: pages displayed by the mobile application
+- `config/`: app configuration files
+- `utils/`: utilities
+- `widgets/`: custom widgets

 ## Android Release ##